MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_PSModulePath.md

 By default, PowerShell loads the highest version number of a module when multiple versions are found.
 To load a specific version, use `Import-Module` with the **FullyQualifiedName** parameter.
-For more information, see [Import-Module][02].
+For more information, see [Import-Module][03].

 ## Modifying PSModulePath

 For most situations, you should be installing modules in the default module locations.
-However, you may have a need to change the value of the `PSModulePath` environment variable.
+However, you might need to change the value of the `PSModulePath` environment variable.

 For example, to temporarily add the `C:\Program Files\Fabrikam\Modules` directory to `$env:PSModulePath` for the current session, type: